lmaresch/ArchFire/README.md

 # ArchFire
-A try to rebuild IPFire based in ArchLinux
+A try to rebuild IPFire based on ArchLinux